How to make money with affiliate marketing from the word go

 Are these resources worth it?

-Yes, if you are serious about affiliate marketing and/or blogging, they are a great investment.
+Yes, if you are serious about making money with affiliate marketing and/or blogging, they are a great investment.
 It can take you forever to find out all the information you have in these three resources.

 If you want all the information in one place and you want strategies that work from the start, picking one of these resources is the right choice.
 You don’t have to do them all, though, just one of them will make a huge difference to how much money you make.